dmitrycello/yaglpp/docs/DETAILS.md

 The most of classes in **`::gl`** namespace are derived from **`gl::_Object`**, operating a single id.
 The data member of _Uniform_ and _VertexAttrib_ classes is a single signed integer, operating a location value.
 It could be **`-1`**, meaning an invalid index, or an empty object.
 The classes derived from **`gl::_Objects`** are multi-objects, carriyng an array of OpenGL object ids of varriyng length.
 Their class data member is single pointer, which is also the case for _Sync_ and _UniformBlock_ classes.
 Its **`NULL`** value means an empty object.
 The following class tree exposes the classes's inheritance, as well as their data size in bytes:

 > [!NOTE]
 > Despite the OpenGL id is unsigned integer, the data member of **`gl::_Object`** class is signed integer.
 This allows to differentiate single and reference objects, being negative or positive value.
 Zero value means an empty object.
+The pointers in Win32 application are 4-byte long.
+So will be the size of the class object being a pointer.

 ![25.png](25.png)

-> [!NOTE]
-> The pointers in Win32 application are 4-byte long.
-So will be the size of the class object being a pointer.

 > [!CAUTION]
 > The names starting with underscore character stand for the base abstract classes, they could NOT be created.